Magenschleimhautentzündung bei Katzen

 The following symptoms may indicate that your cat is suffering from inflammation of the stomach lining:

 • Vomiting : The animal has to vomit more often than usual and mainly vomits up recently eaten food - sometimes undigested.
-Blood, bile secretion and yellowish mucus can also be vomited up more frequently in gastritis.
+Blood, bile secretion and yellowish mucus can also be vomited more frequently in cases of gastritis.

 • Diarrhea : In addition to vomiting, some cats may also experience diarrhea.